BridgingBigData/BridgingBigData.github.io/pages/bbd2017agenda.md

   Next-Gen Health Monitoring

 ### UAV/UAS for Infrastructure Monitoring Session
 3:00 – 4:00 p.m.
+- Theme: Next-Gen Health Monitoring
+- Moderators: Richard L. Wood and Raj Dasgupta.

+**Talk 1**
+- Title: Using Unmanned Aerial Systems (UAS) with Lasers to Assess Structural Performance
+- Abstract:
+> Recent advances in drone technologies present potential opportunities to enhance and/or increase the safety of conducting visual bridge inspections, as well as provide for accuracy and efficiency in Structural Health Monitoring (SHM) and in monitoring safe rail operations.
+This presentation will describe using vibrometers carried by unmanned aerial systems (UAS) to collect bridge displacement data in real time.
+A product of this research is a proven method to collect displacements in the field without a reference, which was not available before.
+The close collaboration with railroads will permit researchers to prove that this technology can be used in the field during railroad operations.

+- Speaker: [Fernando Moreu Alonso](https://bridgingbigdata.github.io/pages/bio.html#fernando-moreu), Department of Civil Engineering at the University of New Mexico (UNM) at Albuquerque, NM.
+Cross-appointed in the Department of Electrical and Computer Engineering.

+**Talk 2**
 - Title: Coming soon...
 - Abstract: Coming soon...
 - Speaker: [Kostas Alexis](http://www.kostasalexis.com), Computer Science & Engineering Department, University of Nevada, Reno
-- Theme: Next-Gen Health Monitoring
-- Moderator: Raj Dasgupta and Ricky Wood

 ### Closing
 4:00 – 4:30 p.m.